 East-central Iowa Silurian Aquifer Groundwater Study and Predictive Model Completed

 The Silurian Aquifer is an important groundwater resource for a number of mid-western states.
 The DNR Iowa Geological and Water Survey (IGWS) recently completed a groundwater study and predictive model for the Silurian aquifer in east-central Iowa.
 Information from thousands of well records, hundreds of water production tests, current and historic water levels, and water withdrawal records were incorporated into a groundwater model.
 The completed and tested model will give estimates of the changes in water levels into the future for a wide range of anticipated or possible future demands.

-“The Silurian aquifer is an important groundwater source in eastern Iowa,” said Mike Gannon, an IGWS research geologist who coordinated development of the model.
-“It’s widely used by cities, industries, farms and rural communities, and also supplies geothermal wells.”
+"The Silurian aquifer is an important groundwater source in eastern Iowa" said Mike Gannon, an IGWS research geologist who coordinated development of the model.
+The Silurian aquifer is widely used by cities, industries, farms and rural communities, and also supplies a number of geothermal wells.